miguelgfierro/sciblog/README.md

 The panel will ask you to put username and password.
 Once you are in django dashboard you can start to add content to your blog.

+When you are in localhost you have to set DEBUG = True in sciblog/settings.py.
+You can set it to False but you won't see the images the user uploaded through the admin dashboard.
+In production this is handled by apache.

 Install the project in a Ubuntu VPS server
 ==================================================